irshadvali/npm-chip-avatar/README.md

-  # dataResult JSON structure shouled be same structure and same node 'image' and 'name'
+  # dataResult in JSON formate and structure shouled be same like below result and node name should be as 'image' and 'name'

   dataResult=
   [